spasiu/precourse/pages/booleans.md

 ## Practice

-- In the callbacks section we modelled finances.
+- In the callbacks module we modelled finances.
 Can you add a lottery ticket to finances by using booleans and random numbers?